Locastic/TcomPayWayPayumBundle/README.md

         );

-Parameters secure3d_template, prepare_template & done_template are exposed
-so you can replace them with your own templates.
+Next step is to fill your shop details.
+Parameters secure3d_template, prepare_template & done_template are exposed so you can replace them with your own templates.

     # app/config/config.yml